helidon-io/helidon/.github/pull_request_template.md

 If enhancement: provide description with example code/config snippet or pointer to issue with the description

-If feature: docs in PR or pointer to doc issue/PR
+If feature: summarize feature and provide pointer to doc issue

 If no doc impact: None